 - Recusal of the Assigned Judge — You have a right to recuse the first judge assigned to your case.
 This is referred to as your right to Peremptory Recusal of the Judge.
 You are allowed only one and it must be exercised within 10 days of arraignment.

 - Discovery and Trial Deadlines — These form the most significant basis for pre-trial dismissal of all misdemeanor cases including DWI’s.
-They have evolved from the rules of discovery, the constitution, the rules of evidence and case-law.
-They are very important and often offer the greatest opportunity for defense of the DWI charges against you.
+They have evolved from the rules of discovery, the constitution, the rules of evidence, and case law.
+They are very important and often offer the greatest opportunity for the defense of the DWI charges against you.

 Criminal Defense Strategies